José María Arizmendiarrieta: Cooperative Research Center

 Arizmendiarrieta was aware of the technological dependency implied by the acquisition of patents abroad, and more specifically that of electronic semiconductors in Germany and that of electrical appliances in Italy.
 For this reason, on his trips abroad he analyzed the collaboration networks between companies, universities and research centers as a basis for economic and social development.
 In 1965, he began to include his ideas on the importance of research and technological development in the weekly talks at the Professional School.
 He considered that the competition between nations was between the companies that collaborated with the laboratories, so it was necessary to invest in human capital and technology.
-With his usual pragmatism, he convinced several professors at the School to dedicate part of their time to applied technological research, and after a few years of testing, 1968 a team was created with partial autonomy from the School and with their own projects.
+With his usual pragmatism, he convinced several professors at the School to dedicate part of their time to applied technological research, and after a few years of testing, in 1968 a team was created with partial autonomy from the School and with its own projects.

 Subsequently, he encouraged the cooperatives of the Alto Deba Valley to contract projects to the research team, and Laboral Kutxa to financially lead the construction of a separate building from the Professional School.
-The dual objective was to provide its own research capacity in the medium and long term in the style of the German Fraunhofers, under the legal tutelage of the Professional School, and eventually to set up the first cooperative company for applied research.
+The dual objective was to provide it with its own research capacity in the medium and long term in the style of the German Fraunhofers, under the legal tutelage of the Professional School, and eventually to set up the first cooperative company for Applied Research.
 In 1973 Laboral Kutxa approved the project, and in October 1974 work began on the new building.
 The tutelage of the teaching center lasted until 1982, when Ikerlan had its own legal personality as a cooperative, with the Valley companies and the researchers themselves being partners.
-Arizmendiarrieta also involved the Public Administration in financing generic projects, being a source of inspiration for public-private collaboration in the field of research in the Basque Country.
+Arizmendiarrieta also involved the Public administration in financing generic projects, being a source of inspiration for public-private collaboration in the field of research in the Basque Country.